|My Favourite Planet > Blogs > Cheshire Cat Blog > |

 Public latrines in Graeco-Roman cities were usually well built, using standardized designs

-which included flowing water along the channels in front of and below the rows of stone seating.
+which included flowing water along the channels in front of and below the rows of stone

-into operation.
+be put back into operation.
 I am not sure though, that visitors today would appreciate

 the open-plan communal arrangements in quite the way the ancient Romans did.